CONCLAVE

 The Last Supper by Leonardo da Vinci, Santa Maria delle Grazie, Milan, Italy

-Throughout history, there have been many talented artist that were believers, like Michelangelo, Da Vinci and Van Gogh.
-Their art told stories about life and it’s struggles.
+Throughout history, there have been many talented artist that were believers.
+Michelangelo, Da Vinci and Van Gogh.
+Their art told stories about life, it’s struggles and the search for redemption.

 Interior view of St. Peter's Basilica with ornate altar and columns